ManuNeuro/EmmanuelCalvet/_posts/2024-04-01-whiepaper-p3.md

 This empirical evidence not only reinforces the theoretical underpinnings of achieving a symmetric output distribution but also provides a practical roadmap for configuring ANNs in a manner that upholds the integrity and security of cryptographic functions.

-## Diffusion
+## Enhancing Cryptographic Security through Diffusion

+In the quest to fortify the cryptographic robustness of artificial neural networks (ANNs), understanding the dynamics of diffusion—how input influences output—is crucial.
+This section delves into the Hamming distance as a pivotal metric for assessing diffusion and, by extension, the degree of confusion between input and output sequences.

-### The Hamming distance
+### Understanding the Hamming Distance

-Now, the reader who is familiar with this stuff might already object: this is not enough to characterize confusion.
-We also need to study the *diffusion*, which is the relationship between the input and output, to answer the question: are there any correlations, betweem $X$ and $Y$?
-To do so, another metric that we will use is the trivial *Hamming distance* between the two bit streams:
+The Hamming distance offers a straightforward yet profound measure for evaluating the similarity between two bit streams, $X$ and $Y$.
+Defined as:

+$$
-$$D(X, Y) = 1/N \sum_i mod(X_i+Y_i, 2)$$
+D(X, Y) = \frac{1}{N} \sum_i \mod(X_i+Y_i, 2)

-First, $N$ is the length of the bit stream.
-Second, remark that inside the sum, $X_i$ and $Y_i$ are binary $\{0, 1\}$, the modulo $2$ will then get you zero each time they are equal, and one when they are different.
-In turns, $D$ is simply just counting the number of time we have a diffrent bit in the two sequences.
-This is the simplest measure one can think of to check the difference between bit sequences.
-Since $D$ is normalized, it will get zero when the two sequences are the NOT of the other, and it will give one, when they are equal.
-On the other hand, the target goal for uncorrelated sequence is $0.5$.
-If you think about randomly throwing two binary coin, there's a 50% chance that each coin will be 1, or 0, so equally, there's a 50% chance that they will have the same value.

-### Input and output

-Now in the previous picture (lower panel), we computed $\langle D(input, output)\rangle$, the average over a hundred trials, of the hamming distance between the input and output of the neural network.
-Here, for illustration, the input is a fully regular vector filled with only zeros, and we compare this, for values of the control parameter close to the asymptote.
-As one can see, below $10^2$, the rapidly decreases, which means there some correlation still exist between the input and output.
-Now the asymptot is nicely poised very close to 50%, which is what you want for a perfectly random relationhsip.
-Intruigingly, the hamming distance shows that the fully chaotic neural network (solid green line) have some small bias towards flipping a bit more that 50% of the bits.
-One could make the case that the most desirable value for the parameter is $\sigma$ a bit above $10^2$, which seems closer to $0.5$.
-And another potentially interesting feature is that you will have a variance there, and not this fixed and predictible value of $0.53$, which could potentially be harnessed by a malicious actor.
+$$

+where $N$ is the length of the bit stream, this metric quantifies the number of differing bits between $X$ and $Y$.
+A value of $0$ indicates perfect inversion (NOT operation) between the sequences, while a value of $1$ signifies identical sequences.
+The ideal target for uncorrelated sequences, indicative of optimal diffusion, is $0.5$, representing a perfect 50/50 split between matching and non-matching bits.

+#### The Role of Hamming Distance

+The **Hamming distance** measures the number of differing bits between two binary sequences.
+In the context of ANNs for encryption:

+- When assessing **diffusion**, the Hamming distance between the input and output can indicate how well the system disperses input characteristics across the output.
+A Hamming distance close to 50% suggests effective diffusion, as it implies that half of the bits differ between the input and output, indicating a good spread of input influence across the output.

+- Regarding **confusion**, while the Hamming distance is not a direct measure, effective diffusion (as indicated by an appropriate Hamming distance) contributes to confusion by complicating the relationship between the input (or plaintext) and output (or ciphertext).
+When diffusion is effective, it becomes more challenging to identify clear patterns or relationships between the input and output, thereby enhancing confusion.

+### Insights from Empirical Analysis

+The lower panel of the previously referenced figure illustrates the average Hamming distance as $\sigma(W)$ varies.
+Notably, the distance decreases below $10^2$, suggesting residual correlations between input and output that diminish as $\sigma(W)$ increases.
+Approaching an asymptote near 50%, we observe the desired randomness indicative of effective diffusion.
+However, the fully chaotic regime (solid green line) exhibits a slight bias, flipping just over 50% of the bits—a deviation from the ideal.

+This observation suggests that while high levels of chaos (e.g., $\sigma(W)$ above $10^2$) enhance diffusion, there exists a nuanced balance.
+A parameter setting slightly above $10^2$ may offer the closest approximation to the ideal 50% Hamming distance, potentially providing a more secure cryptographic foundation by avoiding predictable biases.

+#### Strategic Implications for Cryptographic Design

+The variance observed near the optimal parameter setting underscores the complexity of designing ANNs for cryptography.
+Rather than a fixed and predictable outcome, a slight variance in the Hamming distance could introduce an additional layer of security, complicating efforts by potential adversaries to decipher or predict the encryption mechanism.

 ### Flipping bits